AET Project brief - Training Hubs - apply by Sunday 23rd June 2013.

 - An understanding of the wider education policy framework including the current broader context of the new SEND legislation and of education CPD

 Bidders should state where their research team includes researchers with autism and how their skills will be used in this work.

 The delivery timetable is quite tight but experience with the 2011/13 programme shows that it is doable.
 A suggested timetable is set out below:

-The total budget for this part of the 2013/15 AET programme is £40k inclusive of VAT.
+The total budget for this part of the 2013/15 AET programme is £10k inclusive of VAT.
 This will cover all costs including any subcontracted work producing the final materials and inducting the new training hubs in their use.

 Organisations who are interested in competing for this work should submit the proforma available with this brief by Sunday 23rd June 2013.
 Shortlisted organisations will be interviewed on Friday 5th or Monday 8th of July 2013.